aksommerville/zerosigma/README.md

 - - Bonus tokens to collect?
 - [ ] Change the music. `cosmic_balance` is too melancholy and `petal_to_the_metal` is too heroic.
 They should be fun and silly.
 - - Save `petal_to_the_metal` for something else, it's a great tune.
+- - ...actually I'm not sure.
+I really do like PTTM.
+Prioritize the others, maybe keep this.
 - - Day-end songs should have a much shorter lead-in.
 - [x] Change the title.
 - - "Zero Sigma" makes even less sense now that I've decided not to involve either sum or standard deviation in the formula.